-- a) Personal essay. - b) Official academic transcripts from high school and from each college previously attended. - c) Two acceptable professional/academic references.
+- a) You will answer several short essay questions.
+See A.S.
+Nursing Application Packet. - b) Official academic transcripts from high school and from each college previously attended. - c) Two acceptable professional/academic references.
 Recommendations written by relatives and those presented directly to the Nursing and Health Sciences Department by the applicants themselves are not acceptable. - 3.
 The Admissions Committee may request that the applicant participate in an admissions interview. - 4.
 After the applicant has completed all admissions requirements, the application will be processed according to program application deadlines and the student notified in writing of the action taken.
 See A.S.
 Nursing Application Packet. - 5.
 Upon notification of admission to the program, students must submit all required documents to meet the Nursing and Health Sciences Department "Clinical Clearance Requirements" as described on p.
 148.

-> Readmission Procedure for Nursing:
+Readmission Procedure for Nursing: